spencerbaynton/walker-nav-menu-bootstrap/README.md

 # Walker Nav Menu Bootstrap

 A Bootstrap nav menu walker class for WordPress.
+It is designed to work with Bootstrap 3 and up.

 ## Usage